Late Thursday, the XFL announced it was canceling the rest of its regular season.

-The XFL unveiled its new rules Tuesday for its relaunch of the league, which will debut on Feb.
-8. The original league founded by World Wrestling Entertainment (WWE) Chairman and CEO Vince McMahon lasted only one season in 2001 and promoted fewer rules and rougher play.
+The relaunchedXFLdebuted on Feb.
+8, which meant the league's new rules were finally seen in action.
+The original league founded by World Wrestling Entertainment (WWE) Chairman and CEO Vince McMahon lasted only one season in 2001 and promoted fewer rules and rougher play.
 The new XFL, also owned by McMahon, intends to take a faster-paced approach that balances player safety under the moniker, "Less stall and more ball."

 The new league and rules come after months of market research that included focus groups and a nationwide survey of more than 6,000 football fans.
 The research revealed that fans want a faster game that includes less and interruptions and downtime than a traditional NFL or college football game.